-- To isolate faulty elastomeric keypad or keyboard when random key(s) not operating, perform the following steps: - a.
+- 1. To isolate faulty elastomeric keypad or keyboard when random key(s) not operating, perform the following steps: - a.
 Remove top cover and and power supply.
-(Refer to Removal and Replacement of Power Supply Assembly, if necessary.) - Remove the four screws securing the keyboard assembly to the front panel. - c.
+(Refer to Removal and Replacement of Power Supply Assembly, if necessary.) - b.
+Remove the four screws securing the keyboard assembly to the front panel. - c.
 Replace power supply and apply power to the instrument. - d.
-Run Keyboard Self Test. - Allow keyboard assembly to fall forward from front panel and separate the elastomeric keypad from the printed circuit keyboard. - f.
+Run Keyboard Self Test.
+If keydown power-up was not performed when power was applied, do so before invoking the self test. - e.
+Allow keyboard assembly to fall forward from front panel and separate the elastomeric keypad from the printed circuit keyboard. - f.
 Short keyboard trace (with a paper clip or screwdriver) of non-operating key and look for appropriate response on display. - g.
 If display responds as if key were pressed, replace elastomeric keypad. - h.
-If display does not respond to short as if key were pressed, replace keyboard. - The row scan signal of 60 Hz is present at all times.
+If display does not respond to short as if key were pressed, replace keyboard. - 2.
+The row scan signal of 60 Hz is present at all times.
 This signal is found on pins 14 through 20 of keyboard cable connector.
 The same signal is on pins 3 and 9 through 13 only when a key is being pressed.
 Refer to table 6-4 for all signals going to and from the keyboard.